 Lila Kedrova – French actress from Russia

-In 1945 the actress performed in Dostoevsky’s The Brothers Karamazov (Atelier Theater).
+Actually, in 1945, the actress performed in Dostoevsky’s The Brothers Karamazov (Atelier Theater).

-In 1954 she played in the comedy Limitation of Liability, written by Robert Hossein.
+Ten years later, in 1954, she played in the comedy Limitation of Liability, written by Robert Hossein.

 Then her film career, mostly in French films, began.
 To tell the truth, in 1964, Lila played the role of Madame Hortense in English film Zorba the Greek.
 The film was directed by Michael Cacoyannis.
 A year later, in 1965, Kedrova was awarded Oscar for Best Supporting Actress.
 The main male roles were played by the famous Anthony Quinn as Zorba, the young English actor Alan Bates as the young British writer Basil and the gorgeous Greek actress and singer Irene Papas in the role of Widow.